AntiLibrary5/XAI-CARLA-dataset/README.md

 ### To-do:
 - [ ] Add the MobileSSD object-detection module
-- [+] Integrate 'scenic' for scenario creation
+- [X] Integrate 'scenic' for scenario creation
 - [ ] Visualize the vehicles in FOV and create bounding boxes around the objects (tentative, not needed but good for visualization)
-- [+] Create specific custom scenarios using 'scenic'
+- [X] Create specific custom scenarios using 'scenic'
 - [ ] Implement a RL agent